pontem-network/aptos-core/developer-docs-site/docs/reference/glossary.md

 ## devnet

-- The **devnet** is a publicly deployed instance of the Aptos network that runs using a set of validator test nodes.
+- The **devnet** is a publicly deployed instance of the Pont network that runs using a set of validator test nodes.
-- The devnet is a demonstration of the Aptos network that is built for experimenting with new ideas
+- The devnet is a demonstration of the Pont network that is built for experimenting with new ideas
 - The devnet simulates a digital payment system and the coins on the devnet have _no real world value_.

 # E